handmadecode/quill/README.md

 Note that the default XSL file requires XML reports produced by PMD 6.0 or later.

-The the standard HTML report for all tasks of type `Pmd` (normally `pmdMain` and `pmdTest`) is disabled.
+The plugin disables the standard HTML report for all tasks of type `Pmd` (normally `pmdMain` and `pmdTest`).
 This is equivalent to the build script

     tasks.withType(Pmd) {
       reports.html.enabled = false